l-gorman/legume-choice-conf/README.md

 `legume_choice_data_process.service` is a systemd service which ensures that the data-processing python daemon is constantly running.

 `replaceFiles.sh` is a simple bash script that will copy each of these files to their correct directories.
+This must be executed as a sudo command to work.